Optimal root recovery for uniform attachment trees and $d$-regular growing trees: Introduction

+\begin{remark} As defined above, the $\mathrm{UA}_d$ model slightly differs from the so-called diffusion process on the infinite $d$-regular tree studied by Khim and Loh~\cite{Confidence} and by Shah and Zaman~\cite{Rumors}.
+The latter is a growing sequence $(D_n)_{n\geq 1}$ of subtrees of the infinite $d$-regular tree, where each step appends a unique new vertex, chosen uniformly at random among the neighbours of $D_n$ in the infinite tree.
+In contrast, each step of the $\mathrm{UA}_d$ model adds $d-1$ new nodes, keeping a $d$-regular tree structure throughout.
+To see that the two models are equivalent, note that adding to $D_n$ all its neighbours in the infinite tree yields a $\mathrm{UA}_d$-distributed process; conversely, removing all leaves of $T_n\sim \mathrm{UA}_d(n)$ yields a random tree distributed as $D_n$.
+This coupling between the $\mathrm{UA}_d$ model and the diffusion process on the infinite $d$-regular tree also entails that for any fixed $k\geq 1$, any optimal root-finding algorithm of size $k$ has the same error probability for the two models. \end{remark}

-The mathematical study of root finding was instigated in \cite{Rumors}, which showed that the optimal size-$1$ algorithm for the $\text{UA}_3$ model has error $1/4$, and that for each $d \ge 3$ there exists $\alpha_d\in (0,1/2)$ such that the optimal size-$1$ algorithm for the $\text{UA}_3$ model has error $\alpha_d$.
-(Note that a size-1 algorithm is simply allowed to output a single node as its guess for the identity of the root.)
+The mathematical study of root finding was instigated in \cite{Rumors}; that work showed that the optimal size-$1$ algorithm for the $\text{UA}_3$ model has error $1/4$, and that for each $d \ge 3$ there exists $\alpha_d\in (0,1/2)$ such that the optimal size-$1$ algorithm for the $\text{UA}_3$ model has error $\alpha_d$.
+(Note that a size-1 algorithm must simply output a single node as its guess for the identity of the root.)

 The paper \cite{FindingAdam} was the first to investigate the dependence between the error and the size; that work studied both uniform attachment trees and {\em preferential attachment} trees, in which the probability $V_n$ connects to a node $w$ is proportional to the current degree of $w$.
 Since then, root reconstruction has been studied for a wide range of growing tree \cite{AnalysisOfCentrality,Persistence,Influence,Scaling,discovery} and graph \cite{Degree,Archaeology,looking} models.
 However, until quite recently, the best possible performance of a root finding algorithm (in terms of how the output set size depends on the error tolerance $\eps$) was not known for any model.
 The only other such tight bound we are aware of is for the preferential attachment model, for which \cite{Eve} proved that a lower bound established in \cite{FindingAdam} is in fact sharp.